-Sikkim becomes COVID-free after two years | Health
+Sikkim becomes Covid-free after two years | Health

 - India

-Sikkim did not report any new cases with 84 samples being tested in the last 24 hours, it said.
+The state did not report any new case out of the 84 samples that were tested in the last 24 hours, it said.

-Total 452 people have died of COVID-19 in the state.
-Sikkim reported its first COVID-19 case on May 23, 2020 as a 25-year-old student who returned from Delhi tested positive.
+The Covid death toll stood at 452, the department said.
+Sikkim reported its first COVID-19 case on May 23, 2020 after a 25-year-old student who returned from Delhi tested positive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)